• World

 Savor the Local Food

 Enjoy the luxury of having time to eat a meal, to sit down and talk with your friends or loved ones.
 Embrace the quality time of local food, either in Svolvær at Børsen Spiseri or at Maren Anna in Sørvågen or Fiskaherimen in Henningsvær.
-Se five places to eat in Lofoten.
+There are many more than five places to eat in Lofoten, some of my favorites.
 Did you know that Lofoten is famous for there lamb as well as the Arctic Cod with Stock fish?

 A Good place to Live is a Good place to Visit